-- Concept Papers Concept Papers are deemed compliant if: - The Concept Paper complies with the content and form requirements in Section IV.C of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in this FOA. - 2.
-Full Applications Full Applications are deemed compliant if: - The applicant submitted a compliant Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D of the FOA; and
+Concept Papers are deemed compliant if:

+- The Concept Paper complies with the content and form requirements in Section IV.C of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in this FOA.

+2. Full Applications

+Full Applications are deemed compliant if:

-- The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA. - 3.
-Replies to Reviewer Comments Replies to Reviewer Comments are deemed compliant if: - The Reply to Reviewer Comments complies with the content and form requirements in Section IV.E of the FOA; and - The applicant successfully uploaded all required documents to EERE Exchange by the deadline stated in the FOA.
+- The applicant submitted a compliant Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.